TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 Final Thoughts
 --------------

-In general, you can pretty comfortably get away with the nominal subtyping that Mypy happily type checks right now, but it does push you in a direction that's slightly less Pythonic.
+In general, you can pretty comfortably get away with the nominal subtyping that mypy happily type checks right now, but it does push you in a direction that's slightly less Pythonic.
 Given Python's emphasis on duck typing, it makes a lot of sense to provide some sort of structural subtyping too.
-There's been a little bit of interest lately on the [Mypy gitter chat](https://gitter.im/python/mypy) to do with structural subtyping, so hopefully the situation will start improving soon.
+There's been a little bit of interest lately on the [mypy gitter chat](https://gitter.im/python/mypy) to do with structural subtyping, so hopefully the situation will start improving soon.